Joan Straumanis

 1977 – 1978

-National Science Foundation, Intergovernmental Personnel Act: to fund one-year leave from Denison University as NSF Program Officer.
+National Science Foundation, Intergovernmental Personnel Act grant to fund one-year leave from Denison University as National Science Foundation Program Manager.

 FELLOWSHIPS & HONORS